 She also does commercial work covering advertising, social media, web and print catalogues for brands such as Not On The High Street, Mothercare, Amazon, Next and Mini Boden as well as small independent brands.
 She’s also shot a number of books with Quadrille Publishing, Cico Books and Ryland Peters and Small.

 Penny is a London-based single parent to an eight-year-old and a six-year-old.
 Her eight-year-old is autistic and attends a special school.
-She feels her experience as a single parent might be helpful to other single parents – the tax credit system, juggling different forms of childcare etc, which can be quite overwhelming at first.
+She feels her experience as a single parent might be helpful to other single parents – the tax credit system, juggling different forms of childcare etc, which can be quite adderall over the counter overwhelming at first.
 And then there’s her experience as a special needs parent, which might provide extra confidence to someone who has not seen anyone with challenging circumstances working freelance/ running a business.
 “As we know,” says Penny, “you’ve got to see it to believe you can do it!”

 Penny is big on figuring out how to carve time out of your day for yourself and your creativity, as well as your business.
 So she could really help someone who is struggling to make time for all this, whilst juggling their other responsibilities.
 She feels she’d be best placed to help out someone working as a creative service provider.
 She’d also be happy to work with someone who needs help right at the beginning of a big change – with a creative career being something they are only beginning to think is possible.